jennayuann/6104-team-project/development-plan-update.md

 - Added owner-level reindexing so that when items change, the txtai index is refreshed without manual maintenance.
 - Store search queries and support iterative “refine query” flows for better search UX.
 - Implemented a semantic search endpoint that joins txtai results with imported connection data, returning ranked connection previews with key profile fields and a short text snippet.
-- Integrated semantic search into the frontend profile page: users can type natural-language queries (e.g., “SWE”) and see their LinkedIn-style connections surfaced as ranked cards backed by live txtai embeddings.

 ---